-Height: 8' - 10' if planted in containers; larger if grown in suitable climate.
+Height: 8 - 10 feet if planted in containers; larger if grown in suitable climates directly in the ground.

 Sun/Shade: Full sun.

 Color: Creamy white flowers.